eBay/restcommander/README.md

 * **Powerful**: Sends uniform or node-specific requests with near real-time response analysis or config pushes.
 Request level concurrency control.
 * **Generic**: Generic HTTP request.
 Generic response aggregation with user-defined regular expression matching.
 Generic variable replacement in request templates for node specific requests.
 * **Ready to Use**: Agility.
 Zero installation required.
 Changing requests and target servers with breeze.
 No database setup.
 Run locally in a single click.
-* **User Friendly**: Build in Java with Play Framework, Bootstrap and its Application Wizard, Superman enables sending requests in both easy-to-use web UI wizards and powerful REST APIs.
+* **User Friendly**: Build in Java with Play Framework, Bootstrap and its Application Wizard, Commander enables sending requests in both easy-to-use web UI wizards and powerful REST APIs.
 * **Agent-less Monitoring**: Quickly check any HTTP results from an ad hoc list of servers with generic response aggregation by regular expression matching.
 FAST: No dependency or setup required.
 * **Config Pushes**: Push uniform config or node-specific configs to HTTP end points, as long as there are HTTP (REST/SOAP) APIs to perform.
 * **N Requests to 1 Target**: Concurrently fire a large number of different requests to a single target server.
 E.g. look up thousands of jobs status in a server.
 Concurrency control to accommodate server capacity.
 * **IT Orchestration**: Scalable multi-step HTTP work flows to thousands of HTTP endpoints.
 * **Discover Outliers**: Discover misconfigured servers from thousands of servers with http APIs in no time.
-* **Remediation Automation**: If your config change requests are idempotent, Superman can easily ensure correct config by scheduled config pushes.
+* **Remediation Automation**: If your config change requests are idempotent, Commander can easily ensure correct config by scheduled config pushes.

 ###Current SLA
 * Measured from Commander running on a single server